Cloudxtreme/apidocs/system/j.system.platform.qemu_img.md

 @param encryptTargetImage: indicates that the target image must be encrypted (qcow format only)
 @param useCompatibilityLevel6: indicates that the target image must use compatibility level 6 (vmdk format only)
 @param isTargetImageTypeSCSI: indicates that the target image must be of type SCSI (vmdk format only)

+#### def info(fileName, diskImageFormat=None, chain=False, unit='K')

+Give information about the disk image <fileName>.
+Use it in particular to know the size reserved on disk which can be different from the displayed size.
+If VM snapshots are stored in the disk image, they are displayed too.

+@param fileName: a disk image filename
+@param diskImageFormat: disk image format
+@result: dict with info in KB